 Instead of cleansing wipes, we recommend using a natural cream cleanser and lukewarm water to wash your face before make-up application.
 Use a soft, clean cloth to remove your cleanser and avoid washing your face in the shower, as hot water can be drying for your skin.

-Our organic Neutral Scent Free Cleanser contains anti-inflammatory actives from Calendula and Aloe Vera, to help calm redness and leave the skin feeling soft and nourished.
+Our organic Scent Free Cleanser contains anti-inflammatory actives from Calendula and Aloe Vera, to help calm redness and leave the skin feeling soft and nourished.
 Made without any fragrance, including essential oils, this ultra-gentle cream cleanser and make-up remover is suitable for those prone to rosacea, eczema and psoriasis.

 2. Prime with a natural moisturiser